pitivi/pitivi/docs/Goals.md

 GStreamer developer community for many years and make sure any issues are solved as quickly as possible in the lower levels in order to avoid any bloated feature at the application level.
-This is what we call an “upstream first” approach: we fix things everywhere in the software stack (see: [Architecture](Architecture.md)) that we depend on, instead of accumulating hacks “downstream” (in our app).
+This is what we call an “upstream first” approach: we fix things everywhere in the [software stack](Architecture.md) that we depend on, instead of accumulating hacks “downstream” (in our app).

 Pitivi's [Architecture](Architecture.md) is meant to be